OleksSobol/olekssobol.github.io/_pages/about.md

 ---

-## What I Do Best
+## What I Do

-**I specialize in building backend automation that turns hours of manual work into seconds of automated execution.** My background in network engineering gives me a unique edge: I understand infrastructure from the ground up, which means I build systems that are scalable, reliable, and cost-efficient.
+I build backend automation that turns hours of manual work into seconds.
+My background in network engineering gives me an edge: I understand infrastructure from the ground up, which means I build systems that are scalable, reliable, and actually work in production.

-**At GlobalNet Inc.**, I led the development of critical automation infrastructure that transformed how the company onboarded customers and managed network equipment.
-I designed scalable APIs, mentored team members on technical problem-solving, and built production systems that still run today.
+At GlobalNet Inc., I led development of automation infrastructure that transformed how the company onboarded customers and managed network equipment.
+I designed scalable APIs, mentored teammates on technical problem-solving, and built production systems that still run today.

 <div class="skills-section">